What Causes Tooth Pain?

-If you’re experiencing swelling and pain, try holding a cold pack or ice in a cloth to the painful area for several minute intervals.
+If you’re experiencing swelling and pain, try holding a cold pack or ice in a cloth to the painful area for several-minute intervals.
 Ice helps to reduce swelling caused by injury or swollen gums.

 Applying Ice to a swollen area numbs the pain and constricts the blood vessels.
 As a result, this assists in slowing down the blood flow around the affected area.

-Peppermint tea bags
+Peppermint tea for tooth pain